Havanese Health Issues

 Prevention Strategies

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Havaneses have particular requirements based on their small size, light shedding level, and genetic predispositions to luxating patella and cataracts.
+Practical Havaneses care is shaped by three things: small size, light shedding, and a known predisposition to luxating patella and cataracts.

 When to See the Vet